charannaik07N/My-Portfolio/README.md

 This is a personal portfolio website for Charan, showcasing projects, education, internships, and contact information.
 The website highlights Charan's skills and experience as a web developer, including links to projects and professional profiles.

+languages used
+is html css javascript and php hack is a language for devoleper where both html and pfp is combined

 ## Features

 - **Responsive Design**: The website is designed to be responsive, ensuring it looks great on both desktop and mobile devices.